Raw Food Recipe: Zucchini Carrot Flat Bread

 Flat breads can be savory or sweet.
 Look at the ingredients and you will be amazed at both how simple and healthy they are.
 This bread, like the Cinnamon Pomegranate Flat Bread, started out with sprouted wheat berries as it’s base.
 Sprouting grains brings out the highest nutritional value that they possess.
 Grains will take two to four days to sprout so plan accordingly.
 I normally have some type of sprouted seeds or grains “cooking” all the time.
 I love to just stack this with veggies and a little raw hummus for a quick meal.

 - 1 shallot

 - Place carrots in food processor and process to small dice and set aside.

 - Place wheat berries in food processor.
 Process until berries start to mash.

 - Add flax seeds and zucchini (cut into chunks).
 Process until zucchini becomes incorporated.

 - Add carrots and shallot (cut into small chunks).
 Process the whole mixture until everything is incorporated and very finely diced.

 - Spread on dehydrator sheet.
 (Use the teflex sheet over the mesh screen).
 Mixture should be at least 1/4 inch thick, a little thicker if you like your bread thicker.
 An offset spatula works well for this as the dough can be quite sticky.

-- Place in dehydrator for at least 6 hours.
+- Place in dehydrator for at least 6 hours at 118 degrees.
 When the top is quite dry, flip the bread and cut into pieces.
 Place the pieces on the screen and dehydrate until almost dry.
 I like to leave a little moisture in this so that it isn’t super hard.
 Store in refrigerator for 2 weeks.